Anti-Inflammatory Diets and IBS

 3. Low FODMAP Diet for IBS

 Researchers at Monash University in Australia created the Low FODMAP diet, one of the most well-researched dietary approaches for IBS.
-Unlike other diets focusing on overall health or inflammation, the Low FODMAP diet is specifically designed to reduce common IBS symptoms such as bloating, gas, constipation, and diarrhea.
-According to a study done in 2017, it is effective in 75% of people.
+Unlike other diets that focus on overall health or inflammation, the Low FODMAP diet is specifically designed to reduce common IBS symptoms, such as bloating, gas, constipation, and diarrhea.
+According to a 2017 study, it is effective in 75% of people.
 (4)

 This diet eliminates foods high in FODMAPs (Fermentable Oligosaccharides, Disaccharides, Monosaccharides, and Polyols).
 These short-chain carbohydrates are poorly absorbed in the gut and can trigger IBS symptoms.
 The diet has three phases: the elimination phase, the reintroduction phase, and the personalization phase.
 The first phase can last 2-6 weeks.